frictionlessdata/website/site/guide/README.md

 ### What is Frictionless Data?

-Frictionless Data is a progressive framework for building data infrastructure -- data management, integration, flows, etc.
+Frictionless Data is a progressive open-source framework for building data infrastructure -- data management, data integration, data flows, etc.

 Unlike some other frameworks, Frictionless is designed from the ground up to be both incrementally adoptable and "progressive".
 Its purpose is to work with, build on, and enhance your existing data and tooling (rather than replacing it).
 It is also extremely lightweight!